 We also feature reviews of some of the most popular bread makers to help you decide on your first machine or the next machine for your bread making pursuits.
 There are links to more information and easy ways to buy a machine online.

-There are also articles on all things related to bread machines from new and trending recipes to mastering gluten free, and alternative recipes like jams and jellies that you can easily make in your bread machine.
+There are also articles and many recipes on all things related to bread machines from new and trending recipes to mastering gluten free, and alternative recipes like jams and jellies that you can easily make in your bread machine.

 West Bend 41300 Bread Maker – Full Review

 The West Bend 41300 Hi-Rise Electronic Dual-Blade Breadmaker features a bread-pan size that allows for a horizontal loaf that is more traditional in terms of shape, and its dual-blade paddles ensure a very good kneading cycle for proper rise and result.
 The unit offers 11 pre-programmed settings; 3 crust shades; a digital control panel and a12-hour delay timer.
 It bakes loaves in a 1 pound, 1.5, 2 pound and 2.5 size all in the horizontal configuration.
 The pans are non-stick, Teflon.
 It also has an optional, dual-loaf 1-pound insert that allows you to bake two 1-pound horizontal loaves.

 DeLonghi DBM450 Bread Maker

 The DeLonghi Bread Maker offers a significant set of features including a hopper that allows you to add fruit or nuts at the appropriate time and 15 custom settings.
 It also has a very large viewing window in the top and an internal light to allow you to check progress during the baking process.
 It also features a convection option that circulates the air to create a crispy crust and reduces the moisture that sometimes weighs-down a loaf.
 The DeLonghi Bread Maker weighs around 19 pounds and measures 17.3 by 18.2 by 12.4 inches (H x W x D).